 Bamboo is often mistaken for hardwood, but it isn’t.
 As one of the cheapest options around, you get what you pay for with bamboo floors.
 Bamboo is susceptible to scratches and dents, a quality that makes it unsuitable for any area you plan to use regularly.
 Above all, it doesn’t stand up to moisture at all.

-Our manufacturers are the best of the best, and back it up with comprehensive flooring warranties.
-On top of that, we offer our own one-year warranty on installation, so you have confidence and peace of mind that your floor is installed to all current standards.
-We only work with vetted installers to ensure your home is in good hands.
+Our manufacturers are the best of the best and back it up with comprehensive flooring warranties.
+On top of that, we offer our one-year installation warranty, so you have confidence and peace of mind that we’ll install your floor to all current standards.
+We only work with vetted installation professionals to ensure your home is in good hands.

 Service is essential to 50Floor, and we do everything we can to make flooring your basement simple and painless.
 Don’t spend hours driving around to flooring stores.
 We come to you with an array of excellent options for you to compare during our free appointments.
 When it’s time for installation, we’ll cover the details, from moving your furniture to cleaning up afterward.